November 01, 2024

 A necklace with wooden designs along the neckline.

-If you’re shopping for someone who is fashionable and always has the rarest finds, you need these unique choker necklace.
-Created from sassafras, maple, red oak, walnut, and brass by Rainy Lehrman.
+If you’re shopping for someone who is fashionable and always has the rarest finds, you need this unique choker necklace, created from sassafras, maple, red oak, walnut, and brass by Rainy Lehrman.
 Lehrman is an artist, educator, fabricator and facilitator based in Brooklyn, New York.
 Her handmade bent wood accessories echo the flowing lines and warm tones of a visit to Esherick’s Studio.

 Haley Somolinos Headshot